 The ToF-400 and ToF-700 detectors cover different ranges of rapidity and transverse momentum of detected particles.
-Fig. 3 shows the deuterons measured in ToF-400 and ToF-700 in the rapidity vs transverse momentum plane in Ar+Sn interactions before making efficiency corrections.
+Fig. 3 shows the deuteron signals measured in ToF-400 and ToF-700 in the rapidity vs transverse momentum plane in Ar+Sn interactions before making efficiency corrections.

-The dE/dx information from the GEM detectors is used to separate the deuteron signals from the $He^4$ signals.
-The fraction of $He^4$ in the total $He^4 + d$ sample is calculated in rapidity and transverse momentum bins and subtracted from the data signals.
-The $He^4$ fraction combined for all the targets is presented in Fig. 4.
-In most of the $y - p_T$ bins the $He^4$ fraction does not exceed 3%, only in few bins at large y and low $p_T$ it reaches 20-35%.
+The dE/dx information from the GEM detectors is used to separate the deuteron signals from the overlapping TOF He^4 signals.
+The fraction of He^4 in the total He^4+d sample is determined in rapidity and transverse momentum bins and subtracted from the deuteron TOF signals.
+The He^4 fraction combined for all the targets is presented in Fig. 4.
+In most of the $y-p_T$ bins the He^4 fraction does not exceed 3%, only in a few bins at large y and low p_T it reaches 20-35%.